 #3 – Water early in the morning

-Watering before 9 AM when the sun is not high in the sky helps conserves water as it won’t evaporate as quickly.
-The water will have time to work it’s way into the soil while still giving the sun time to dry out the leaves, preventing fungal diseases like powdery mildew.
+Watering before 9 AM when the sun is not high in the sky can conserve water as it won’t evaporate as quickly.
+The water will have time to work its way into the soil while still giving the sun time to dry out the leaves, preventing fungal diseases like powdery mildew.
 Soaker hoses are ideal when possible because they deliver the water directly to the soil without waste and without getting the leaves wet.
-Water your plants deeply a couple times per week vs light watering everyday.
+Water your plants deeply a couple of times per week vs light watering every day.
 Light watering encourages shallow root systems which in turn develops weaker plants.

 #4 – Attract beneficial bugs

 Pests can be some of the more annoying aspects of gardening.
 But not all bugs are bad!
 Ladybugs love to eat aphids & mealybugs.
 Bees & butterflies pollinate your plants for bigger harvests.
 Spiders trap & eat a huge variety of garden damaging pests and they aren’t interested in eating your vegetables.
-Earthworms aerate the soil & leave behind nutrient rich castings.
+Earthworms aerate the soil & leave behind nutrient-rich castings.
 A healthy garden should be alive with a lot more than just plants!
-Flowers like Black Eyed Susan, Sunflower, Calendula, Nasturtium, Coneflowers, and Daisies are not only beautiful additions to the garden but they will attract a host of beneficial bugs.
-You can also order bugs like earthworms & ladybugs from garden supply stores (just make sure you give them a reason to stick around!).
+Flowers like Black Eyed Susan, Sunflower, Calendula, Nasturtium, Coneflowers, and Daisies are beautiful additions to the garden and they will attract a host of beneficial bugs.
+You can also order bugs like earthworms & ladybugs from garden supply stores.

 #5 – Crushed Eggshells